sila0164/GameHex-Editor/GHEX Language Documentation.md

     Can be added to any line containing read

     `"Name for the UI"`
-    `'Name for the UI'`
+    `'Name for the UI "Using apostrophes allow quotation marks!"'`

-    The text will be used to define the value in the ui.
+    The text will be the name used for the value in the ui.
+    ' are not supported, and will shorten the name.
+If you want " in the name use ' to mark the text.

     Detailed description: